 Brown has returned to UNCSA many times as a guest artist to teach and talk with dance students about her experiences here.

 Though her own themes focus on identity and race, she advises young artists to talk about what they want to talk about through their art.
 Sometimes it's political, sometimes it’s not.

 “I believe healing is just as powerful as protest,” Brown says.
 “Being able to laugh through your pain is just as important as your anger.
 We need all types of art to keep going.”

-“I want the piece I choreographed in 2016 to look different from the piece I choreographed in 2012,” Brown says.
-“I want it to look like I have lived life within those four years.
-I want people to see my progression.
-What are the things that I have gathered in my life and my experiences that I can share on the stage?
+“I want people to see my progression,” Brown says.
+“What are the things that I have gathered in my life and my experiences that I can share on the stage?
 We are constantly works in progress.”

 Originally published: Aug.
 9, 2016